jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 circa 2083

 P.S.
-I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their shared inability to drop old ways of living and build ladders that give people a happy life.
+I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their shared inability to drop old ways of living and work hard to that give our kids a happy life.

 ## Preface
 ## The 2020 Pandemic